Thursday March 31, 2011

 I reviewed his 1999 hardcover book, 'Thus Spake David E.', here.
 RIP. (permalink)

 My Rant Of The Month ... is about school buses at railroad crossings.
 Coming home from Portland, I must cross the tracks of the Columbia Basin Railroad at least three times.

 This small railroad runs one lone train per week and the train travels at 5-10 miles-per-hour.
 Several years ago, every one of the three crossings had drop gates installed to meet a newly-enacted federal requirement.

-Yet every #%&* school bus still stops at every #%&* crossing because of some stupid-ass law passed in 1912 or thereabouts.
-And, empty or not, they remain stopped for 10-20 seconds as traffic piles up and frustrations mount.
+Yet every #%&* school bus still stops at every #%&* crossing because of some stupid-ass law passed one-hundred years ago or thereabouts.
+And, empty or not, they remain stopped for 15-50 seconds as traffic piles up and frustrations mount.

 I don't understand this.
 I remember that, in my youth, buses stopped at RR crossings just long enough to open the doors and shift into first gear - about three seconds or so.
 The doors were opened while the vehicle was still moving and shut just after the bus was winding out in first gear - at 5 mph or so.

 The current situation is exacerbated by the fact that we live one mile from a bus barn and we experience a long parade of buses every school day.